-The distribution of updates in IPv6 is now very similar to IPv4.
-The distribution of updates in IPv6 and IPv6 is shown in Figures 11 and 12.
-For December 2023, the "noisiest" 0.1% of ASes in IPv6 are associated with 35% of all updates, while the most active 0.1% of prefixes are associated with 28% of all updates.
+The distribution of updates in IPv6 is more skewed than that of IPv4.
+The distribution of updates in IPv6 and IPv6 is shown in Figures 12 and 13.
+In December 2024, the "noisiest" 0.1% of ASes in IPv6 are associated with 70% of all updates seen in the month, while the most active 0.1% of prefixes are associated with 15% of all updates.
+AS25145 (Teknotel Telecommunications, Turkie) is the source of much of the current instability, while the two most unstable prefixes are originated by AS2216 (Zscaler, US) and AS35661 (VIRTUASYS, France).

-Figure 11 - Distribution of BGP IPv6 Updates by Prefix
+Figure 13 - Distribution of BGP IPv6 Updates by Origin AS